Splendid fairywren: Subspecies

-Initially, three of the subspecies were considered separate species as they were each originally described far from their borders with the others.
+Initially, three of the subspecies were considered separate species because they were described as having non-overlapping ranges.
 However, as the interior of Australia was explored, it became apparent there were areas of hybridisation where subspecies overlapped.
-Thus in 1975, they were then reclassified as subspecies of the splendid fairywren.
-There are four subspecies currently recognized:
+Thus in 1975, they were reclassified as subspecies of the splendid fairywren.
+Four subspecies are currently accepted, but recent genetic evidence suggests the original treatment as three species was correct, and it is likely to be restored in the future.